linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

    -  `mailing list <http://cursuri.cs.pub.ro/cgi-bin/mailman/listinfo/pso>`__
       (`searching the mailing list <http://blog.gmane.org/gmane.education.region.romania.operating-systems-design>`__)

-..
-  _[SECTION-REFERENCES-END]

-..
-  _[SECTION-CODE-NAVIGATION-BEGIN]

 Source code navigation
 ======================

-.. _cscope_intro:

 cscope
 ------

 `Cscope <http://cscope.sourceforge.net/>`__ is a tool for efficient navigation of C sources.
-To use it, a cscope database must be generated from the existing sources.
-In a Linux tree, the command :command:`make ARCH=x86 cscope` is sufficient.
-Specification of the architecture through the ARCH variable is optional but recommended;
-otherwise, some architecture dependent functions will appear multiple times in the database.
+To use it, a cscope database must be geberated from the existing sources.
+In a Linux tree, the command :command:`make ARCH = x86 cscope` is sufficient.
+Specification of the architecture through the ARCH variable is optional but recommended; otherwise, some architecture dependent functions will appear multiple times in the database.

-You can build the cscope database with the command :command:`make ARCH=x86 COMPILED_SOURCE=1 cscope`.
-This way, the cscope database will only contain symbols that have already been used in the compile process before, thus resulting in better performance when searching for symbols.

 Cscope can also be used as stand-alone, but it is more useful when combined with an editor.
 To use cscope with :command:`vim`, it is necessary to install both packages and add the following lines to the file :file:`.vimrc` (the machine in the lab already has the settings):